My Approach to Working with Wedding Videographers

 Though I am strictly a still photographer and don't offer videography services, this topic comes up often in my discussions with brides and grooms.
 Some couples know for certain that they do not want video, while others definitely do want video or are on the fence about it, but want to know whether or not the presence of a videographer will cause problems for photography.

-Generally speaking, the answer to this is no...
+Generally speaking, the answer to this question is no...
 I can shoot an event with an experienced professional video team without any significant issues.
 There will be some small differences in how I work, but I will still be able to fully document your event.
 What kind of differences?
 Well, this gets to my philosophy on videography.
-Several years ago, a photographer colleague from another city commented to me about videographers, "I don't care, I just step right in front of them."
+Several years ago, a photographer colleague from another city dismissively commented to me about videographers, "I don't care, I just step right in front of them."
 And to be honest, there are stories of videographers who treat the photographer the same.
-In both cases, one sees the other as a "competitor", and will work in an uncooperative manner.
+In both cases, one sees the other as a "competitor" in terms of capturing the day, and will work in an uncooperative manner.
 Thankfully, this kind of attitude is rare in the New Orleans area.

-Here are some of the videographers I can wholeheartedly recommend:
+Here are some of the fantastic videographers I can wholeheartedly recommend: